zephyrproject-rtos/zephyr/doc/reference/kernel/data_passing/pipes.rst

 Implementation
 **************

-A pipe is defined using a variable of type :c:type:`struct k_pipe` and an optional character buffer of type :c:type:`unsigned char`.
+A pipe is defined using a variable of type :c:type:`k_pipe` and an optional character buffer of type ``unsigned char``.
 It must then be initialized by calling :cpp:func:`k_pipe_init()`.

 The following code defines and initializes an empty pipe that has a ring